 Degree of Difficulty: Easy

-Terrain: Track, all weather surface, eight lanes, no steeplechase pit
+Terrain: Track, all weather surface, eight lanes, re-surfaced in 2016

 Scenic: Well the track does offer some pretty sunsets but other than that you are surrounded by playing fields and a parking lot